Minimising Risks During Temporary Closures

 It is heartbreaking to see the closure of venues that are central to the lifestyle of our society and that also are often the lifeblood of local communities.

-The logistics fo closing dopwn for extended periods requires careful consideration.
-Our intention was deliver this list of considerations to our clients.
+The logistics of closing down for extended periods require careful consideration.
+Our intention was to deliver this list of considerations to our clients.

-But our extensive history and deep emotional connection with the industry demands that we share this everyone.
-We feel a responsibility to identify the risks associated with closure … and to share them hoping they will assist in some small way.
+However, our extensive history and deep emotional connection with the industry demand that we share this with everyone.
+We feel a responsibility to identify the risks associated with closure — and to share them, hoping they will assist in some small way.

-Basically we anticipate this uncertain time for the community will elevate risks and may lead to an increase in crime.
+Basically, we anticipate that this uncertain time for the community will elevate risks and may lead to an increase in crime.

 The risks we have identified include:

-1. The immediate security and/or transfer ofthe venue’s onsite cash assets.
-Include but not limited to:
+1. The immediate security and/or transfer of the venue’s onsite cash assets, including but not limited to:

-2. The immediate operational readiness of your venue’s electronic security infrastructur.
-Including but not limited to:
+2. The immediate operational readiness of your venue’s electronic security infrastructure, including but not limited to:

-• Outdoor facilities – e.g. sporting areas, dining & recreation areas, outdoor gaming, maintenance facilities.
+• Outdoor facilities — e.g. sporting areas, dining and recreation areas, outdoor gaming, maintenance facilities

 Photo by Tim Mossholder on Unsplash